 In the tradition of Dr. DeBakey, our clinical services also strive to advance surgical care well beyond the state of the art.
 Our recent celebrations of the landmark 100th transoral thyroid/parathyroid procedure by Drs.
 Raymond Grogan and James Suliburk, the 100th robotic cardiac surgery procedure by Dr. Kenneth Liao, the 3500th thoracoabdominal aortic aneurysm repair by Dr. Joseph Coselli, the 2000th liver transplant by Dr. John Goss and our transplant team, and the nation-leading quality ranking of our Ben Taub trauma program, founded by Dr. Ken Mattox and led now by Dr. Chad Wilson, all reflect the historic accomplishments of our faculty.

 We have made similar strides in the growth of our Research area, led by vice chair for research Dr. Scott LeMaire and director of clinical research Dr. Barbara Trautner.
-Since the founding of our Office of Surgical Research (OSR) in 2014 in support of our Research, our total extramural research funding has more than tripled from $3 million to nearly $10 million.
+Since the founding of our Office of Surgical Research (OSR) in 2014 in support of our Research, our total extramural research funding has more than tripled from $3 million to over $10 million.
 This increase includes the doubling of our total federal funding from $2.5 million to over $5 million and the quadrupling of our NIH funding from $1 million to over $4 million.
 Our OSR has itself grown from less than one fully assigned staff member in 2014 to over 80 research coordinators, grants managers, medical writers, statisticians, and other staff supporting faculty and trainee researchers.
 The OSR manages over 130 clinical studies and grants, contributing to the more than 500 manuscripts, chapters, books and other works that we publish annually.

 Our research programs also extend beyond the traditional.
 In partnership with the TMC Innovation Institute, our NIH-funded T32 Research Training Program in Cardiovascular Surgery provides unique opportunities to residents and postdoctoral fellows in biodesign as well as basic science and health services research.
 Our Surgical Health Services Academy for Research Excellence (SHARE) provides a home for our faculty and trainees at IQuESt – one of the leading health services research programs in the U.S. – to partner with national leaders in exploring best practices in health care outcomes and delivery.
 Our newly reconstituted Surgical Innovations program plans to continue its partnership with Rice University in providing department members with a platform to translate their innovative ideas into commercializable prototyping.